 We now provide a detailed explanation of the A-MMSE learning mechanism $\CMcal{F}_{\text{A-MMSE}}(\cdot)$ \eqref{eq:learning_ammse}, whose overall architecture and training pipeline are depicted in Fig.~\ref{fig:Struc+Train}.
 Structurally inspired by recent encoder-decoder architectures based on Attention Transformer, the proposed A-MMSE method incorporates theoretical insights derived from classical SP-based channel estimation approaches.
-Specifically, as shown in the MMSE filter structure \eqref{eq_lmmse_structure}, the optimal linear filter operates by first whitening the pilot observations and then interpolating the full OFDM channel using the underlying frequency-temporal domain channel correlation.
+Specifically, as shown in the MMSE filter structure \eqref{eq_lmmse_structure}, the optimal linear filter operates by first whitening the pilot observations and then interpolating the full OFDM channel using the underlying frequency-temporal-domain channel correlation.
 This highlights the importance of explicitly incorporating the channel's second-order statistics.
-The proposed A-MMSE learning mechanism effectively captures the correlation structure inherent to OFDM channels.
+The proposed A-MMSE learning mechanism effectively capture the correlation structure inherent to OFDM channels.
 Its detailed formulation is presented as follows.

-Under the assumption of a wide-sense stationary uncorrelated scattering (WSSUS) environment \cite{Yoojin20152DLMMSE}, the second-order statistics of OFDM channels exhibit a separable correlation function across frequency and temporal domains.
+Under the assumption of a wide-sense stationary uncorrelated scattering (WSSUS) environment and separable scattering function \cite{Yoojin20152DLMMSE}, the second-order statistics of OFDM channels exhibit a separable correlation function across frequency and temporal domains.
 Formally, the channel correlation matrix between two channel taps separated by frequency index difference $\Delta n$ and time index difference $\Delta m$ is factorized as follows:

 where \( r_f(\Delta n) \) and \( r_t(\Delta m) \) represent the frequency-domain and temporal-domain correlation, respectively.
 Upon discretizing this correlation \eqref{eq_f_t_corr} over the OFDM grid, the covariance matrix of the OFDM channel is given by